pkhead/cbeepsynth/README.md

 # cbeepsynth
-This is a port of the [BeepBox](https://beepbox.co) synthesizers, written as a C library.
+This is a port of the [BeepBox](https://beepbox.co) synthesizers/effects and song player, written as a C library.
 It also implements some modded additions.

-**To be implemented:**
+- **bpbxsyn:** The synthesizer library, located under the `synth/` directory.
+- **beepbox:** The song player library, located under the `song/` directory.

+This project is structured such that the synth library can be used independently of the song player library.

+## To Be Implemented:
+### Synth
 - Instruments:
     - Custom chip
     - FM6 (from mods)